 A major advantage of using steam to clear hydrocarbons from equipment is its elevated temperature; however this can be a disadvantage with respect to flare gas recovery.
 When the distance the gas must travel to reach the flare gas compressor is large, (the relief header is long), the gas will cool, and much of the steam will condense and be removed as water at the knock-out drum.
-However, with a shorter flare line or a long-duration steam out event, the temperature of the flare gas stream at the inlet to the flare gas compressor exceeds machine limits, the gas must be diverted away from the compressor inlet (i.e., to a flare) in order to avoid mechanical damage.
+However, with a shorter flare line or a long-duration steam out event, the temperature of the flare gas at the flare gas compressor can be elevated significantly.
+If the temperature of the flare gas stream at the inlet to the flare gas compressor exceeds machine limits, the gas must be diverted away from the compressor inlet (i.e., to a flare) in order to avoid mechanical damage.
 Another disadvantage of the use of steam is that most of what is added as a vapor will condense in the relief gas headers and be removed via the water boot of a knock-out drum, either as the result of cooling as it flows through a long flare line or in a chiller/condenser included specifically for removal of water vapor from the flare gas.
 This creates a sour water stream requiring treatment.